CommandPost/CommandPost-Website/docs/README.md

 **The Swiss Army Knife for Post Production Professionals**

-CommandPost is a [open source](https://github.com/CommandPost/CommandPost/blob/develop/LICENSE.md) macOS application that makes your post production and editing life **faster** and **lots more fun** (everything better with more buttons!).
+CommandPost is a [open source](https://github.com/CommandPost/CommandPost/blob/develop/LICENSE.md) macOS application that makes your post production and editing life **faster** and **lots more fun** (everything is better with more buttons!). 🎛️

 It's been used for projects at **Netflix**, **Pixar** and the **BBC**.
 People at companies such as **Apple**, **Avid** and **Adobe** use it daily.